 - It appeared to match their distinct search intent at that moment.

-Organic traffic is just that: organic.
-It empowers searchers to find information online that best suits their needs without being coerced or manipulated into clicking on paid ads.
+Organic search traffic is just that: organic.
+It empowers searchers to find information online that best suits their needs without being coerced or manipulated into clicking on paid search ads.
 Ad space is purchased by brands at a predetermined rate, granting them, essentially, first dibs on searchers’ attention when they land on a SERP.

 You can think of paid ads as the artificial “1%,” living at the top of SERPs for no other reason than they could afford to purchase their way into mindshare.